Locate \(i^{th}\) Pattern Occurrence or Text Boundary

 Capture Groups of \(i^{th}\) Occurrence of a Pattern

-is not supported within stri_locate_ith()
+The capture_groups argument for regex is not supported within stri_locate_ith().

 To capture the groups of the \(i^{th}\) occurrences: